 - Continue to dip and quickly flick the fork over the handles, creating many fine strands of spun sugar.
 At any point, you can remove the sugar that has accumulated and shape it into balls, nests, or thin tubes as desired.
 Continue to create spun sugar until your syrup is gone, or until you have enough spun sugar for your needs.

-- Spun sugar is best used immediately after it is made, as the sugar starts to liquefy if it comes into contact with anything moist or humid.
+- Spun sugar is best used immediately after it is made.
+The sugar will start to liquefy if it comes into contact with anything moist or humid.
 If you are using it on top of a dessert, wait to position it until the last possible moment.
-If you want to attempt to store it, place it in a dry, airtight Tupperware container, preferably with several packages of desiccants, like those found in vitamin bottles.
+If you want to attempt to store it, place it in a dry, airtight container, preferably with several packages of desiccants, like those found in vitamin bottles.
 Keep the sealed container away from extreme heat.

 |Nutritional Guidelines (per serving)|